-In the Name of Jerusalem: Peace for Prosperity and Tribulation
+In the Name of Jerusalem: Peace to Prosperity and Tribulation

-Back to the sermon of the battle of Jerusalem, pastor Hagee does not talk only religion, he talks geopolitics.
-In his sermon he describes the forces gathering at the gates of Jerusalem – Russia and china, helping Iran, the leading terrorist state in the world which operates Hamas and Hezbollah.
-They all agree, he says, on pushing back America’s presence in the Middle east.
-Third world war is immanent, says the preacher, and just “before that the church of Jesus Christ is going to be taken from the earth” – all the players are on the field, he accentuates, the rapture of the church is immanent.
-He emphasizes: “Everything which is going to happen is going to happen in Jerusalem.
-Jerusalem is the epicenter of planet earth”.
-Hagee, the founder of Christens united for Israel established by 2006, the largest pro-Israel organization in American with over 10 million active members, predicts: “the victory will be won by the son of king David Jesus Christ of Nazareth.
+In his “Battle for Jerusalem” sermon, Hagee does not only talk about religion; he also talks geopolitics.
+Hagee describes the forces gathering at the gates of Jerusalem: Russia and China, which are helping Iran, the leading terrorist state in the world and sponsor of Hamas and Hezbollah.
+They all seek to push America out of the Middle East.
+A third world war and the Rapture are imminent, the preacher says.
+“Everything which is going to happen is going to happen in Jerusalem.
+Jerusalem is the epicenter of planet earth.”
+Hagee, who founded Christians United for Israel in 2006, the largest pro-Israel organization in America with over 10 million active members, predicts: “The victory will be won by the son of King David, Jesus Christ of Nazareth.
 (14) Jerusalem is the path for prosperity.”

-Indeed, this provides a different understanding of the Peace for Prosperity program presented by Trump and Netanyahu.
+Indeed, this provides a different understanding of the Peace to Prosperity program presented by Trump and Netanyahu.
 The title is an evangelical title, the promise of redemption by Christ.
-Abraham, from the Abraham Accord, plays a crucial role in Hagee’s sermons as the common father of the monotheistic people of the bible – Jews and Christians.
-Pastor John Hagee, a close friend of Netnayhu, said: “God is watching every missile.
-When Israel is involved in major warfare pay attention because the eye of God is on Jerusalem every day.
-When you see these signs lift up your heads and rejoice your redemption is close now”.
-The wars and bloodshed of some is the rejoice and redemption of others.
-Netanyahu is well aware of the end of the world vision of the Evangelicals.
-He exploits them just as they exploit him.
-Walking the thin line is ever thinner: It was the same Hagee who said in a sermon in the late 1990s that Hitler was operating on God’s word to drive the Jews out of Europe and into Palestine.
-Even McCain, supported by Hagee in his run for the presidency, has distanced himself from this interpretation of the well-providing preacher; Netanyahu did not.
+Abraham, from the Abraham Accords, plays a crucial role in Hagee’s sermons as the common father of the monotheistic people of the Bible – Jews and Christians.
+Pastor Hagee, a close friend of Netanyahu, declared: “God is watching every missile.
+When Israel is involved in major warfare, pay attention because the eye of God is on Jerusalem every day.
+When you see these signs, lift up your heads and rejoice.
+Your redemption is close now.”
+The wars and bloodshed of some are a source of joy and redemption for others.
+Netanyahu was well aware of the eschatological vision of the evangelicals; he exploited them, just as they exploited him.
+Walking the thin line was ever more precarious: It was the same Hagee who said in a sermon in the late 1990s that Hitler was fulfilling God’s will to drive the Jews out of Europe and into Palestine.
+Even Senator John McCain, supported by Hagee in his run for the presidency, eventually distanced himself from this interpretation of the powerful preacher; Netanyahu did not.